 This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

+(3) to the AER, upon written request from the AER, in accordance with the guidelines published by the AER, the information referred to in paragraph (c)(2), within the time specified in the AER’s request.

 Note

-Clause 3.8.22(c)(2) applies in respect of any rebid submitted during the late rebidding period.

-(2a)to the AER, in respect of any rebid made during the late rebidding period (unless an exemption granted under paragraph (ca) applies), a more detailed report (a late rebid report), to be submitted within the time after the rebid specified in, and otherwise to be prepared in accordance with, guidelines published by the AER, explaining:
+This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+(See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

+(d) A Scheduled Generator, Semi-Scheduled Generator or Market Participant must cause a contemporaneous record to be made, in respect of each rebid made during the late rebidding period by each individual responsible for the decision to rebid, which contains the following information:

-(i) the material conditions and circumstances giving rise to the rebid;
+(1) the material conditions and circumstances giving rise to the rebid;

-(ii) the Generator’s or Market Participant’s reasons for making the rebid;
+(2) the Generator’s or Market Participant’s reasons for making the rebid;